meeb/django-distill/README.md

 # Usage

-Assuming you have an existing Django project, edit a `urls.py` to include the `distill_url` function which replaces Django's standard `url` function and which supports a new keyword argument `distill`.
-The `distill` argument should be provided with a function or callable class that returns an iterable.
-An example for a theoretical blogging app:
+Assuming you have an existing Django project, edit a `urls.py` to include the `distill_url` function which replaces Django's standard `url` function and supports the new keyword arguments `distill_func` and `distill_file`.
+The `distill_func` argument should be provided with a function or callable class that returns an iterable or None.
+The `distill_file` argument is entirely optional and allows you to override the URL that would otherwise be generated from the reverse of the URL regex.
+This allows you to rename URLs like `/` to something more sensible for static files like `index.html`.
+An example distill setup for a theoretical blogging app would be:

 ```python
 # replaces the standard django.conf.urls.url, identical syntax